-President Trump and the Republican‑led Congress got a late‑inning boost Tuesday from three straight months of solid economic growth, handing them a timely talking point as they head into a midterm cycle where the economy is shaping up as voters’ top concern.
+President Trump and the Republican‑led Congress got a boost Tuesday from three straight months of solid economic growth, handing them a timely talking point as they head into a midterm election cycle where the economy is shaping up as voters’ top concern.

-White House press secretary Karoline Leavitt also cheered on the news, saying “the doubters, naysayers, panicers, and liberal media have been proven wrong — again.”
+White House press secretary Karoline Leavitt also cheered the news, saying “the doubters, naysayers, panicers, and liberal media have been proven wrong — again.”

 “Trust in Trump,” she said.